thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 }
 ```

-### output
-- Once the `manifest` is updated and deployed with the `kubectl apply -f <manifest>`, then on watching the resources should see the status being updated.
+### Output for status change

+- Stop the operator if it was deployed in local cluster.
+- Delete the Custom Resource if it was deployed to local cluster
+- Deploy the operator to local cluster using `make generate install run`
+- Deploy the custom resource yaml manifest to the local cluster using `kubectl apply -f config/samples/`.
+- Issue `kubect get greet/greet-sample -w` to monitor the resource status.

 ![image](https://github.com/thirumurthis/Learnings/assets/6425536/fbb3b88b-fd7a-4d2b-9bb4-36d4f3976e7d)